 Kihei or Kaanapali?
 East?
 West?
 South?
-Deciding where to stay on Maui can be overwhelming, as the areas are surprisingly far apart for a “small” island (yes, renting a car is worth it).
+Deciding where to stay on Maui can be overwhelming, as the areas are surprisingly far apart for a “small” island.
 There are no bad places to stay on Maui, but it helps to know what kind of vacation you are looking for to better understand what area is right for you.
-Let’s dissect:

-If you’ve been doing research, chances are Kaanapali, Lahaina and Kapalua/Napili have all popped up on the ol’ google feed.
+If you’ve been doing research on Maui, chances are Kaanapali, Lahaina and Kapalua/Napili have all popped up on the ol’ google feed.
 Here are the main differences between Kaanapali, Lahaina and Napili.

 But, you get what you pay for, so don’t expect to find anything under $250-$300 a night.
-The Whaler Village has all the shopping you’ll need (Lululemon, Louis Vuitton (lol..Maui is one of the most expensive places I’ve been to, my Visa bill would probably jump out of my wallet and hide under a palm tree if I stepped foot in a Louis Vuitton in Maui, but if you can swing it, good on ya) , surf shops, ABC store etc) + a few restaurants (check out Monkey Pod for dinner, Hula Grill for drinks and appetizers only (food isn’t great but the barefoot bar is cool to relax and listen to live music).
+The Whaler Village has all the shopping you’ll need (Lululemon, surf shops, ABC Store etc) + a few restaurants (check out Monkey Pod for dinner and mai tai’s, Hula Grill for live music, Leilani’s for coconut shrimp and fish tacos).

-- The town of Lahaina – Approx. 6 minute drive South
+- Approx. 6 minute drive South from the town of Lahaina

-When you’re looking at hotels and searching Lahaina, most of the hotels will be situated on Kaanapali beach.
+When you’re looking at hotels and searching Lahaina, most of the hotels will be situated on Kaanapali Beach.
 However, there are a few closer to the actual town of Lahaina.
 Make sure you look on google maps before booking.
-If you stay in town, you are closer to a greater number of restaurants, bars and grocery stores but further from the beach.
+If you stay in town, you are closer to a greater number of restaurants, bars, and grocery stores but further away from the nicest beaches.

-If you’re travelling with a big group, there are some pretty nice houses you can rent in Lahaina and the location is very central.
+If you’re traveling with a big group, there are some nice houses you can rent in Lahaina and the location is very central.
 Check out VRBO + Airbnb for options.
-The town itself is again, touristy, with big chain surfer locales like Rip Curl, shave ice stands + souvenir shops.
+The town itself is touristy, with big chain surfer locales like Rip Curl, shave ice stands and souvenir shops.
 If you are into the art scene, this town is definitely worth checking out as it is home to beautiful galleries.
-We are bigger sports fans than arts peeps so we went to Lahaina for football Sunday.

-Being an island, everything needs to be imported, so eating out in Maui can be expensive.
+Being an island, everything is imported, so eating out in Maui is very expensive.
 Being able to cook your own meals will save you some serious cash.
-Stop at Costco or Walmart ahead of time – it’ll help the wallet big time.
+Stop at Costco or Walmart ahead of time.